peterthompsonnz/kellysconservationforest/posts/june-2023-collecting-plants.md

 ## Collecting plants from Titoki Nurseries

-Today Lindy, Chrissie and I (Peter) collected over 4000 plants from Titoki Nurseries near Brightwater.
+Today Lindy, Christie and I (Peter) collected over 4000 plants from Titoki Nurseries near Brightwater.
 A planting day is planned for this Saturday.
 Tasman Environment Trust and "The Honda People" are involved in the planting.
 Apparently some members of the public will be involved too.
 Below are some pictures that I took of the trip to the nursery.

 We used three vehicles for the task and two trailers: Lindy's car towing a trailer, the small white truck, the white Ford ute towing a horsefloat.
 It was quite a convey.